ekkinox/yai/docs/_pages/getting-started.md

 permalink: /getting-started/
 ---

-## What is `Yo` ?
+## What is `Yai` ?

-`Yo` is an assistant for your terminal, unleashing the power of artificial intelligence to streamline your command line experience.
+`Yai` (your AI) is an assistant for your terminal, unleashing the power of artificial intelligence to streamline your command line experience.

 It is already aware of your:
 - operating system & distribution